 This digest, written for the industry, by the independent RSSB has been written to help the industry, and others, broaden understanding of the issues involved, beyond that that might be achieved through individual company training or the application of standards.
 Designed to complement other documents and records and to guide and support thinking, it represents an important and interesting addition to the lexicon of the industry.
 I hope that it will be read widely and stimulate thinking.'

-This digest is available to RSSB members to download free-of-charge on SPARK.
+This digest is available to RSSB members to download free of charge below.

 Non-members can purchase this digest – for more information contact us.

-If you would like to comment on the digest or make a suggestion for inclusion in the next edition please leave a message below or contact us.
+If you would like to comment on the digest or make a suggestion for inclusion in the next edition please contact us.